openfheorg/openfhe-development/src/core/include/lattice/README.md

-# PALISADE Lattice Cryptography Library
+# OpenFHE Lattice Cryptography Library

 We provide a brief description of the lattice layer, the various classes of polynomial representations that we support, and a brief overview of the files present.
 However, we recommend referring to